Lady Blackhawk: Fictional character biography

-In 2004 Zinda began service as the team's pilot in Birds of Prey.
-Barbara Gordon recruits Zinda Blake as the team's fourth member.
-Since Zinda is looking for a change, she gladly accepts.
-Flashbacks reveal the other Blackhawks have died, Wu Cheng being the last.
-She has been having trouble fitting back in with the current Blackhawk Inc. an international shipping company (which she owns one-eighth of).
-Zinda accepts the job with Black Canary's unofficial group on the grounds she is in full control of any flying duties.
-Zinda first suggested the name Birds of Prey for Barbara's team in Birds of Prey #86.
+In 2004, Blake is recruited into the Birds of Prey as a pilot.
+Flashbacks reveal that the other Blackhawks have died and that Blake has been struggling with Blackhawk Inc. an international shipping company which she owns one-eighth of.
+Blake accepts the job with Black Canary's unofficial group on the grounds she is in full control of any flying duties.
 Blake resigns from the Birds of Prey in the issue #107 rather than see Barbara Gordon forced to dismiss her under orders from the group's new leader, Spy Smasher.
-She later comes to Barbara's aid in Birds of Prey #108, and rejoins the team, which is restored to Barbara's command.
+She later comes to Gordon's aid and rejoins the team, which is restored to Gordon's command.